 It’s no secret that even in the world of B2B, data reigns supreme.
 With customers opting to communicate with brands across channels, devices, and geographies, tracking their needs and requirements can become an uphill task.

-Enter: Customer data platforms.
+Enter customer data platforms (CDPs).
 These platforms will serve as every B2B marketer's best friend, diligently and accurately handling their customer's data in real-time, while providing a holistic, 360-degree view of their leads and existing customers.
 Additionally, the tool will be able to provide real-time sales data reports and insights that keep the customer’s interests front and center.
+Here’s how CIENCE is managing data sales solutions.

 7. The B2B conversion funnel will become more customer-centric.